 Lexical Changes: New words are constantly being introduced into languages through various means such as borrowing from other languages, coining new terms, and repurposing existing words.
 At the same time, certain words might fall out of use or take on new meanings.

 Semantic Changes: Words can undergo shifts in meaning over time due to cultural shifts or changes in societal norms.
-For instance, words that were once neutral might acquire positive or negative connotations.
+For instance, once neutral words might acquire positive or negative connotations.

 Syntactic Changes: The way sentences are structured can also change.
 For example, word order might shift, or new constructions may emerge as old ones fade away.